Von Miller leaves snowy Denver behind for Rams, sunshine

 Miller’s trophy case includes his Super Bowl 50 MVP award for leading Denver to a 24-10 win over heavily favored Carolina following the 2015 season and 2011 NFL Defensive Rookie of the Year honor.

+“Von was always at his best when we needed him the most,” Elway added.
+“Our Super Bowl 50 win and playoff run that year would not have been possible without Von turning in one of the most dominant individual performances of all time.”

+Broncos president Joe Ellis called Miller a “franchise icon” and general manager George Paton said, “I’ll always be a fan of his and I look forward to watching his continued impact on our league.”

-He’s an eight-time Pro Bowl selection, seven-time AP All-Pro and a member of the league’s 2010s All-Decade team.
+Miller is an eight-time Pro Bowl selection, seven-time All-Pro and a member of the league’s 2010s All-Decade team.
 And he’s the Broncos’ franchise leader with 110½ sacks in the regular season and has another 6½ in the playoffs.

 “It’s hard to put the emotions into words,” Miller said.
 “It’s always tough whenever you leave.
 I love all my fans.
 I love Broncos country.
 When I said Broncos for life, I meant that.
 It was an honor and a privilege to play here.